Africa Film Festival 2019: Migration and citizenship take center stage | The China Post

 Anti-immigrant movements in Europe

-In June, 73 far-right lawmakers from the European Parliament formed a bloc with the aim of curbing immigration and stop the spread of Islam.
-In France this agenda is being spearheaded by the far-right National Rally party.
-The frustration of the people targetted by the party is expressed by Brahim in Timoura when he tells the police officer: “I was born and raised here, how can I be illegal?”
+In June, 73 far-right lawmakers from the European Parliament formed a bloc with the aim of curbing immigration and stopping the spread of Islam.
+In France, this agenda is being spearheaded by the far-right National Rally party.
+The frustration of the people targeted by the party is expressed by Brahim in Timoura when he tells the police officer, “I was born and raised here, how can I be illegal?”

 Au Revoir Paris addresses the subjects of migration and African stereotypes through the eyes of two young children who have internalized negative images of Africa.
 In the end, though, the two children realize that Africa is probably not all bad.
 “We will be okay,” Antoine reassures his brother, holding him close.